 Here is the Dr. Michael Holick video Diane mentioned.
 The sun information begins right around minute 17, and he says what most of us have known for a while: Sun is our friend since it's still the BEST way to get vitamin D, as long as you don't burn, of course.
 Remember that sunscreen blocks most vitamin D, so GET SUN on your skin for a while first and then cover up or apply safe sunscreen (not the dangerous kind from the store loaded with who-knows-what chemicals).
 That's what I'll continue to do when we're by water where it's easier to burn.
 I'd rather deal with a not-dangerous basal cell carcinoma than be susceptible to a much more serious disease from having vitamin D that's too low.
 And as Dr. Cowan says, the dangerous skin cancers aren't from the sun anyway.

 Be sure to read the rest of this post below where I give my ‘use your brain' spiel.

 Do not read this post and assume you can do nothing about that spot on your skin.
 There are many different types of skin cancer and some are quite dangerous and fast-growing.
 Some do require treatment right away.
 “Any pimple that doesn't heal after 3-4 weeks or if something hurts, itches or bleeds” – that's when you should have it checked, according to the nurse.

-- By the way, the video also has good info on vitamin D and its amazing effect on psoriasis at about minute 42:30.
+- By the way, the video above also has good info on vitamin D and its amazing effect on psoriasis at about minute 42:30.